PacificBiosciences/PacBioFileFormats/InternalBAM.rst

 - Where will baseline information be stored?
 Current plan is to store it in ``sts.h5`` file (which needs a spec of its own).
+- The pkmid/pkmean values are stored in photoelections, which means we need the gain in order to compute the values in counts.
+This has internal value when back-converting internal BAMs to pls.h5 files, which uses counts to represent pk values.